ionos-cloud/module-ansible/docs/tutorials/04__working_with_existing_resources/.gitbook_files/part-1.yml.md

         wait_timeout: "{{ wait_timeout }}"
       # previously we have saved the output of this task in the following
       # register variable, but since _this_ installment is all about using
-      # pre-existing resources, we'll skip this step, and show how one can
+      # pre-existing resources, we'll skip this step, and show a few ways
-      # use an `_info` module in part-2.yml
+      # to obtain such information module in part-2.yml
       ##register: create_server_response